Free Claims Adjuster Study Guide

 - Go through the practice quizzes – just click pass the insurance adjuster classes course

-- Answer the same set of question 3-5 times in a row.
+- Answer the same set of questions 3-5 times in a row.
 If you get an answer wrong, start the set over.

 - Give yourself time.
 7-10 days.